utat-ss/HERON-documentation/our-protocols/can.rst

     * - Ping
       - 0
       - N/A
-    * - Turn heater 1 off
+    * - Force heater 1 off
       - 1
       - N/A
-    * - Turn heater 1 on
+    * - Force heater 1 on
       - 2
       - N/A
-    * - Turn heater 2 off
+    * - Force heater 2 off
       - 3
       - N/A
-    * - Turn heater 2 on
+    * - Force heater 2 on
       - 4
       - N/A
-    * - Turn heater 3 off
+    * - Force heater 3 off
       - 5
       - N/A
-    * - Turn heater 3 on
+    * - Force heater 3 on
       - 6
       - N/A
-    * - Turn heater 4 off
+    * - Force heater 4 off
       - 7
       - N/A
-    * - Turn heater 4 on
+    * - Force heater 4 on
       - 8
       - N/A
-    * - Turn heater 5 off
+    * - Force heater 5 off
       - 9
       - N/A
-    * - Turn heater 5 on
+    * - Force heater 5 on
       - 10
       - N/A
     * - Disable 6V boost converter